tenorJ/tenorJ.github.io/_pages/about.md

   - /about.html
 ---

-Long Jiao (ljiao@gmu.edu) received B.Sc. degree in Information Security from Xidian University (XDU), Xian, China, in 2016.
-He has been with George Mason University, Fairfax, VA, USA, since 2016, where he is currently a Ph.D. student.
-His current fields of interest include 5G Physical Layer Security, mmWave communication, mmWave HetNets and Deep Learning.
+Jie Tang achieved Ph.D. degree from Communication and information system at University of Electronic Science and Technology of China, P.R.China.
+He is also a visiting scholar in George Mason University, Fairfax, U.S.A.
+His current main interests lie in wireless communication security and cyber security.
+For the publication information of Jie Tang, Please refer to Link: https://scholar.google.com.hk/citations?hl=zh-CN&user=nOQz1NYAAAAJ